powerhome/playbook/playbook/app/pb_kits/playbook/pb_dialog/docs/_dialog_full_height_placement.md

-The full height dialog can be size Medium, Large and XLarge.
-They may be left, center or right aligned.
-Except for the Xlarge dialog which should only be center aligned.
+The full height dialog is centered by default, but the placement can changed via `placement` prop with one of the following values: `left`, `center`, `right`.

+The `large` variant will allways be centered even sending a preferred placement.

+All dialogs with the `fullHeight` prop will be displayed full-width on mobile screens.